RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 # Parsing command line options

-The main goal for this tutorial is to implement a very simple library to parse command line options.
+The main goal for this tutorial is to implement a basic library to parse command line options.
 If you used `cargo` you probably familiar with expressions like this:

 ```console